 - When using digital images, staff should inform and educate pupils about the risks associated with the taking, use, sharing, publication and distribution of images.
-In particular they should recognise the risks attached to publishing their own images on the internet e.g. on social networking sites. - Despite guidance from the Information Commissioner's Office, parents / carers are asked not to take videos and digital images of their children at school events for their own personal use. - Staff and volunteers are allowed to take digital / video images to support educational aims, but must follow school policies concerning the sharing, distribution and publication of those images.
-Those images should only be taken on school equipment, the personal equipment of staff should not be used for such purposes. - Care should be taken when taking digital / video images that pupils are appropriately dressed and are not participating in activities that might bring the individuals or the school into disrepute. - Pupils must not take, use, share, publish or distribute images of others without their permission - Photographs published on the website, or elsewhere that include pupils will be selected carefully and will comply with good practice guidance on the use of such images.
-These will only remain on the site for that academic year and will be removed from the school server when those pupils leave the school. - Pupils' full names will not be used anywhere on a website or blog, particularly in association with photographs. - Written permission from parents or carers will be obtained before photographs of pupils are published on the school website - Pupil's work can only be published with the permission of the pupil and parents or carers.
+In particular they should recognise the risks attached to publishing their own images on the internet eg on social networking sites. - Despite guidance from the Information Commissioner's Office, parents / carers are asked not to take videos and digital images of their children at school events for their own personal use. - Staff and volunteers are allowed to take digital / video images to support educational aims, but must follow school policies concerning the sharing, distribution and publication of those images.
+Those images should only be taken on school equipment, the personal equipment of staff should not be used for such purposes. - Care should be taken when taking digital / video images that pupils are appropriately dressed and are not participating in activities that might bring the individuals or the school into disrepute. - Pupils must not take, use, share, publish or distribute images of others without their permission - Photographs published on the website, or elsewhere that include pupils will be selected carefully and will comply with good practice guidance on the use of such images. - Pupils' full names will not be used anywhere on a website or blog, particularly in association with photographs. - Written permission from parents or carers will be obtained before photographs of pupils are published on the school website - Pupil's work can only be published with the permission of the pupil and parents or carers.